jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 # Gedling Borough Council bin collection/refuse collection day calendars

-As a resident within the Gedling district in Nottingham, I like to have the bin collection day in my calendar which can be used by multiple devices as well as home automation.
+As a resident within the Gedling district in Nottingham, I like to have the bin collection day in my calendar which can be used by multiple devices as well for home automation.

 It is somewhat annoying that [Gedling Borough Council](https://www.gedling.gov.uk/) does not provide either a iCal calendar or API to view the bin schedule dates in full that can be parsed easily.
 Instead they offer either a PDF (which is horrible for accessibility) or the option to subscribe to email alerts which notifies you the day before.

-I decided that I would create unofficial calendars of the bin schedule for others to use.
-I happened to already do this for my own bin schedule (Wednesday G2) but for any other Gedling residents, all schedules have been converted from the PDF calendar documents.
-I have hosted them on GitHub for use by anyone as well as software applications.
+For a few years now I have created my own calendar for my specific collection schedule (Wednesday G2).
+After seeing a few other residents wanting to use this data in home automation, I decided to convert all the bin collections into iCal format.

 ## Bin collection schedules